jomo-oss/eslint-plugin-jomo/README.md

-# crisp-plugin-eslint
+# jomo-plugin-eslint

-Custom ESLint Rules for Crisp
+Custom ESLint Rules for Jomo (this is a fork from [eslint-plugin-crisp](https://github.com/crisp-oss/eslint-plugin-crisp))